How is turnover for VAT purposes determined?

 The aggregate of all payments for:

-- General taxable supplies - typically goods and services supplied in the Czech Republic.
+• General taxable supplies - typically goods and services supplied in the Czech Republic.

-- Exempt supplies without the right to deduct tax under § 54 to 56a (mainly financial services), unless they are supplementary and occasional activities.
+• Exempt supplies without the right to deduct tax under § 54 to 56a (mainly financial services), unless they are supplementary and occasional activities.
 These specific supplies must be monitored by the entrepreneur, even though he does not have to register automatically for VAT when providing them (even if the amount exceeds the relevant threshold).
 However, if he also provides some taxable supply, he cannot do without registration.

-They are not included in turnover:
+They are not included in the turnover for VAT purposes:

-What about the deadlines?
+What about the deadlines for exceeding the limit?

 Write to us and we’ll get back